 Last week, we have talked about large numbers and one million.
-In this article, we will talk about some of the practical uses of large numbers.
+In this post, we will talk about some of the practical uses of large numbers.

-One of the uses of large numbers is to measure large distances; for instance, distances between celestial objects.
-Shown below are tables of the distances of the planets from the sun and from earth rounded off to the nearest thousand kilometers.
-Giving a speed of a commercial airline (approximately 500 kilometers per hour), a trip from Earth to Venus will require us 10 years of travel while traveling to Pluto will require us 1,306 years of travel.
+One of the uses of large numbers is to measure long distances; for instance, distance between celestial objects.
+Shown below is a table of the distances of the planets from the sun and from earth rounded off to the nearest thousand kilometers.
+Giving a speed of a commercial airline (approximately 500 kilometers per hour), a trip from Earth to Venus will require us 10 years of travel while traveling to Pluto will require us 1,306 years.
 Shocked?

 *By the way, Pluto has recently been demoted.
 Recent updates made it clear that it does not qualify being one of the planets.